terra-money/docs/docs/Concepts/Governance.md

 Governance is the process by which Terra network participants can effect change for the protocol, by collectively demonstrating consensus support for proposals.

+The Terra ecosystem is controlled by Luna token holders who submit and vote on off-chain proposals that govern the ecosystem.
+Proposals that generate a majority support are implemented.

 ## Proposals

 Proposals start out as ideas within the community.
 A member drafts a proposal into a specific format and submits the proposal alongside an initial deposit.